-Non-pharmacological treatment options, such as lung transplantation, pulmonary rehabilitation, oxygen therapy and psychological support, are essential for holistic IPF care.
-Lung transplantation is currently the only curative form of treatment but it is far from ideal; access is limited, there are intrinsic risks associated with the procedure, and of course, there is a limited availability of organs.
-Oxygen therapy and pulmonary rehabilitation play an essential role in managing IPF but major inequalities persist as regards to patient access.
-Psychological support is often seen as a 'nice-to-have', with few hospitals or centres of expertise able to provide such support.
+Non-pharmacological treatment options, such as pulmonary rehabilitation, oxygen therapy, psychological support and lung transplantation are essential for holistic IPF care and to improve patients' quality of life.
+Lung transplantation is currently the only curative form of treatment.
+However, transplantation comes with its own set of challenges: access is limited, there are intrinsic risks associated with the procedure, and of course, there is a limited availability of organs.
+Oxygen therapy and pulmonary rehabilitation play an essential role in managing IPF but major inequalities persist regarding patient access.
+Finally, psychological support is often seen as a 'nice-to-have', with few hospitals or centres of expertise able to provide such support.

-Lung transplantation is the only curative treatment available but it is only a viable option for a small number of IPF patients.
+Although lung transplantation is the only existing curative treatment, it is only a viable option for a small number of patients with IPF.
 There are many barriers to transplantation, such as the patient's health condition and age, the limited availability of viable organs, and long waiting times.
-There are specific limitations in some countries, such as in Poland, where there are a limited number of transplantation centres, or in Bulgaria and in Greece, which both lack lung transplantation centres - meaning patients must travel abroad for transplants.
+There are specific limitations in some countries, such as Poland and Romania, where there are a limited number of transplantation centres, or in Bulgaria and Greece, which both lack national lung transplantation centres - meaning patients must travel abroad for transplants.

-Oxygen therapy at home or in hospital is a common therapeutic option for IPF patients.
-However, disparities exist between EU-IPFF Member States.
-These include: limited access (in Greece, it is only available in the hospital); delayed access; reimbursement issues (in Bulgaria and Poland, oxygen therapy at home is only partially reimbursed or not at all); or regional differences (in Ireland reimbursement is not standardised and depends on regional health budgets; in Italy, different regions provide different supply valves for the oxygen concentrators, affecting patients' in-country mobility).
+Oxygen therapy at home or in hospital is a common therapeutic option for patients living with IPF.
+However, disparities exist across Europe.
+These include: limited access (in Greece, it is only available in the hospital); delayed access; reimbursement issues (in Bulgaria and Poland, oxygen therapy at home is only partially reimbursed or not at all and in Romania, portable oxygen supply devices are not reimbursed); or regional differences (in Ireland reimbursement is not standardised and depends on regional health budgets; in Italy, different regions provide different supply valves for the oxygen concentrators, affecting patients' in-country mobility).
+Denmark and the UK are of the few countries that stand out as ambulatory oxygen, and long-term oxygen treatment (LTOT) are available and the operating costs associated with them are fully reimbursed.

 As far as pulmonary rehabilitation is concerned, many respondents reported limited availability and reimbursement.
-In some countries, pulmonary rehabilitation programmes are not specifically dedicated to IPF patients.
-In Greece, for instance, IPF patients do not have access to such programmes - or if available, they are only reimbursed when administered in hospital.
-Both Bulgaria and Spain mentioned time limitations as their main barrier - in Spain rehabilitation is provided for four months, but it is only provided for ten days in Bulgaria.
+In some countries, pulmonary rehabilitation programmes are not specifically designed for patients with IPF.

+In Greece, for instance, Patients with IPF do not have access to such programmes - or if available, they are only reimbursed when administered in hospital.
+Patients from Bulgaria, Finland and Spain mentioned time limitations as their main barrier.
+In Spain rehabilitation is provided for four months, but it is only provided for ten days in Bulgaria.